thomasrayner/thomasrayner.github.io/_posts/2018-03-28-april-fools-powershell-prank-write-with-all-the-colors-of-the-rainbow.md

 ---
 layout: post
-title: April Fools PowerShell Prank: Write With All The Colors Of The Rainbow
+title: April Fools PowerShell Prank - Write With All The Colors Of The Rainbow
 date: 2018-03-28 07:30
 author: thmsrynr
 comments: true